raid-guild/handbook/docs/raids/escrow/interacting-with-escrow.md

 _who can do this? **client, provider**_

 If at any time either party on the agreement wants to dispute the completion of the current milestone/escrow they can lock the escrow to enable the resolver to sort out the dispute off-chain and settle it onchain.

-[lock form image]
+After the safety valve date, neither party can lock the escrow.

 - [Check out the docs for locking on SmartInvoice](https://docs.smartinvoice.xyz/tutorials/client/lock-milestone-and-request-arbitration)